 For a liquid bronzer that’s easy to apply, try this option.
 It has a super malleable formula that you can tap onto your temples with your finger or swipe on with an angled brush.

 This liquid bronzer stands out from the pack because it can be used anywhere on the body for a little extra warmth and shimmer.
 Apply it to your face, decolletage or even on your legs for a sparkling glow that will make you feel like it's summertime (even if it's not!).

 How to Apply Powder Bronzer

 Powder bronzer is one of the more traditional types of bronzers used by makeup lovers and is typically applied with an angled bronzer brush.
+It’s a great option for those with oily skin.
 “When using a powder, make sure to tap off any excess product from the brush,” says Oliver.
 “Create a ‘3,’ starting from the forehead (moving outward, toward the temple), then under the cheekbone and along the jawline.”